 Last week I worked on a board and batten and wallpaper project as part of my daughter’s bedroom makeover.
-(Keep an eye out for the reveal post following soon)
+The wallpaper has such a huge pattern repeat that I left over once I was left with loads of leftover wallpaper.

 I didn’t want it to just go to waste, but what could I do with this beautiful leftover wallpaper?